Apzyte-Gamer/hack-Envision-2024/Stegnography and Forensics/Steg - Pushpa/README.md

 Using Aperi'Solve, I looked at the metadata of the file and found `xbhyrJAM{T41u-qOb7n4-U4o1-8HS4}` in the comment.

-Using CyberChef, I bruteforced it as a ROT 13 cipher which known phrase as `quarkCTF` and got the flag!
+Using CyberChef, I bruteforced it as a ROT 13 cipher with known phrase as `quarkCTF` and got the flag!

 ![image](https://github.com/Apzyte-Gamer/hack-Envision-2024/assets/71684682/0fda949b-7fd5-4fe1-8bb0-bdc99a8f98df)